Build a Smart FAQ Chatbot Using LangChain, Milvus & Azure OpenAI — A Step-by-Step Guide for Developers

 Building an FAQ bot is just the start.

-building much more powerful AI applications — personal assistants, enterprise knowledge bots, AI tutors, and beyond.
+By mastering LangChain, vector databases, and retrieval-augmented generation (RAG), you're opening the door to building much more powerful AI applications — personal assistants, enterprise knowledge bots, AI tutors, and beyond.

 Keep experimenting.
 Keep building.
 The future of AI is in your hands! 🚀